 The World Economic Forum has found a strong correlation between a country’s competitiveness and how it educates and uses its female talent.
 It states: “…empowering women means a more efficient use of a nation’s human talent endowment and… reducing gender inequality enhances productivity and economic growth.
 Over time, therefore, a nation’s competitiveness depends, among other things, on whether and how it educates and utilizes its female talent.”

 In the Australian context, the Grattan Institute has argued that removing disincentives for women to enter the workforce should be an economic reform priority.
 It has found that increasing female workforce participation by 6% has the potential to add $25 billion each year to the Australian economy.

 Gender inequality wastes resources

 While gender inequality exists, Australia is not only missing out on the important contributions women make to the economy, we are also wasting the years of investment in the higher education of young women.
 Around 58% of Australia’s university graduates are women but only 67% of working aged women are currently in paid work, compared to 78% of men, indicating Australia is failing to capture the substantial economic contribution tertiary educated women offer.

-By balancing the scales of equality, men and women will have an equal chance to contribute both at home and in the workplace, thereby enhancing their individual wellbeing, and that of society.
+By balancing the scales of equality, women and men will have an equal chance to contribute both at home and in the workplace, thereby enhancing their individual wellbeing, and that of society.